-One of the types of sweat glands – the apocrine glands – carry secretions of proteins and fats from within your body and combine with sweat to cause odor when they react with bacteria.
-Antiperspirants do their thing by clogging, blocking, and closing sweat pores so they can’t release sweat.
+One of the types of sweat glands – the apocrine glands – carries secretions of proteins and fats from within your body that combine with sweat to cause odor when they react with bacteria.
+Antiperspirants do their thing by clogging, blocking, and closing sweat pores, so they can’t release sweat.

 The biggest problem with antiperspirants isn’t how effectively they prevent sweating, because they do a fine job of that, but that they contain a host of potentially toxic chemicals, such as aluminum compounds.
 Some of the most common ingredients you’ll find in antiperspirants are aluminum chlorohydrate, aluminum zirconium, and aluminum chloride.
 Why aluminum?
 Because it stops sweating, plain and simple.

 Another issue with antiperspirants involves our body’s need to sweat.
-Humans go to great lengths to keep from sweating – and there’s nothing quite as humiliating than a sizable sweat stain on the underarm of your shirt – but we need to sweat because it’s the body’s way of releasing toxins.
-So, blocking the sweat ducts prevents toxins from releasing from the body.
+Humans go to great lengths to keep from sweating – and there’s nothing quite as humiliating as a sizable sweat stain on the underarm of your shirt – but we need to sweat because it’s the body’s way of releasing toxins.
+So, blocking the sweat ducts prevents toxins from leaving from the body.

 Most of the synthetic fragrances found in antiperspirants are derived from petroleum that includes potentially harmful chemicals.
-And, in some cases, manufacturers aren’t specific in what they put in their fragrances, at least not on their product labels.
+In some cases, manufacturers aren’t specific in what they put in their fragrances, at least not on their product labels.

-Our first criteria for evaluating natural deodorants is the quality of their ingredients, not surprisingly.
+Our first criterion for evaluating natural deodorants is the quality of their ingredients, not surprisingly.
 If it’s truly “natural,” then it shouldn’t contain chemicals and toxins.
-But other ingredients come into play, such as essential oils and butter, while the scent is another consideration, although it’s hardly a primary one when you consider at many natural deodorants are all about preventing odor and not masking it with fragrance (not that there’s anything wrong with that).
+Other ingredients come into play, as well, such as essential oils and butter, while the scent is another consideration, although it’s hardly a primary one when you consider that many natural deodorants are all about preventing odor and not masking it with fragrance (not that there’s anything wrong with that).

 We always consider price when researching products and strive to find products that fit every man’s budget, big or small.
 Finally, we like products that get lots and lots of positive reviews online.
 If they do, they must be doing something right.